-For the year ended December 31, 2010, net cash provided by financing activities increased to \$47.5 million from \$17.3 million.
-Net cash provided by financing activities in the year ended December 31, 2010 was primarily attributable to the net proceeds we received from the public offering that closed in October 2010.
-Net cash provided by financing activities in the year ended December 31, 2009 was primarily attributable to the net proceeds we received from the issuance of common stock through a registered direct offering and net proceeds we received from the issuance of common stock to Teva as part of the Share Purchase Agreement.
+For the year ended December 31, 2011, net cash provided by financing activities decreased to \$0.2 million from \$47.5 million.
+All net cash provided by financing activities in the twelve months ended December 31, 2011 was the result of proceeds from the issuance of common shares on stock option exercises and all net cash provided by financing activities in the twelve months ended December 31, 2010 was the result of proceeds from the issuance of common shares on stock option exercises and all net cash provided by financing activities in the twelve months ended December 31, 2010 was the result of proceeds from the issuance of common shares pursuant to the financing we completed in October 2010 and stock option exercises.